carsongoodwin32/rosetta2_avx_dive/README.md

     }

 ```
 which is increment through the vector by 256 bits each loop.
-We get the “correct” results.
+We get the correct results (meaning that all of the sums are the same).
 Albeit now our code is 120% slower than the AVX code path.
 Of course, this is broken completely on x86_64 because this is not how AVX2 should actually work to my knowledge.

 ## Final Thoughts

+TL;DR AVX2 256bit integer commands (vpaddd specifically tested here, not sure about others) throw away the second 128b of the add causing incorrect AVX2 emulation.

 Well, That’s about all I have time for today.
-I might expand more on this topic in the future and I’ll edit this if a solution comes up in a newer version of macOS.
+I might expand more on this topic in the future.
+Maybe I'll check out other AVX commands and see how well they work.
+I’ll edit this if a solution comes up in a newer version of macOS.
 We’ll see if we can diff the .aot files to see what they fixed!